 No (NOT EVEN IF THE DRONE IS UNDER 250g).
 In order to collect data, or legally take aerial photographs and video from unmanned platforms (even for recreational purposes), the operator must have passed an examination and hold an ‘RPAS Operators License’ from Transport Canada (Note: your drone must also be registered with Transport Canada).
 This demonstrates of a level of competency and safe practices, and include the requirements for making detailed flight plans, risk assessments, emergency procedures, maintenance logs etc..
 Failure to comply with Transport Canada CARS section IX regulations can result in fines up to $25,000 and/or jail time. more info…

-The biggest limiting factor for us is wind speeds, it becomes difficult (and more time consuming) to produce good results with wind speeds gusting more than about 25kts (also note that at 100ft the wind is typically a lot stronger than on the ground.
-We can operate in rain and snow to a degree (providing we have good visibility), as we have a fully waterproof and submersible drone in our fleet, capable of taking off and landing on water.
-We can operate below freezing, at air temperatures down to -10C, but with limited range and flight times.
+The biggest limiting factor for us is wind speeds, it becomes difficult (and more time consuming) to produce good results with wind speeds gusting more than 35kts (also note that at 100ft the wind is typically a lot stronger than on the ground.
+We can operate in light rain and snow to a degree (providing we have good visibility), as we have a fully waterproof and submersible drone in our fleet, capable of taking off and landing on water.
+We can operate the Inspire 2 drones below freezing, at air temperatures down to -10C, but with limited range and flight times.
 In short, the nicer the weather, the better the results.

 If there is a potential for ice to form on the surfaces of the drone (or the air temperature is beyond the drone manufacturers recommendations), we will not be able to fly for safety reasons.
 Air temperature is measured in the shade so the sun’s radiation does not affect the reading.
 However, solar radiation can dramatically change the temperature of an object that it hits, so we only use the forecasted air temperature as a guide.
 We always measure the temperature of the drone surfaces before a flight, to determine if it is safe to fly.

-This depends on the type of drone and its payload weight, but we can typically expect a flight time of up to 30 minutes.
-We carry sufficient spare batteries to conduct several flights in one day and have a mobile charging system.
+This depends on the type of drone and its payload weight, but we can typically expect a flight time of 20 to 30 minutes.
+We carry sufficient spare batteries to conduct several flights in one day and have a mobile charging system for each drone.